gm3/eliza-creative/BROWSER_README.md

 npm install
 ```

+⚡ **Thumbnails are automatically generated during installation!** This may take a few minutes if you have many images, as it processes all images in your asset directories.

 ### Development
 ```bash
 npm run dev
 ```
 This will:
 1. Generate/update the `manifest.json` file by scanning asset directories
-2. Start the Vite development server on `http://localhost:3000`
+2. Start the Vite development server (usually at `http://localhost:5173`)
 3. Automatically reload when you make code changes

 ### Building for Production